They Will Kill You Logo

 Suggest an update

-Cesar Armando Laurean was a U.S. Marine Corporal stationed at Camp Lejeune in North Carolina.
-He was originally from Mexico but later became a U.S. citizen.
-In 2007, Lance Corporal Maria Lauterbach, a fellow Marine, accused Laurean of sexually assaulting her.
+Laurean was married to Christina Laurean and resided in Jacksonville, North Carolina.
+It was at Camp Lejeune that Laurean came into contact with Lance Corporal Maria Lauterbach, a 20-year-old Marine who later accused him of rape.
+Lauterbach, a native of Vandalia, Ohio, had enlisted in the Marine Corps in 2006 and was also working as a personnel clerk.
 At the time of the accusation, Lauterbach was pregnant and claimed that Laurean was the father.
 The military was investigating the allegation, but both Marines continued serving at the base.

 Like what you're reading?